Survivor Experiences Board

 Tu Chapman - Board member

 Tu was a ward of the State at a young age and is a survivor of abuse in care.
 Tu has had significant engagement with the Abuse in Care, Royal Commission of Inquiry and the Crown Response to the Abuse in Care Inquiry.
 Tu is an advocate for change, a thought leader on issues relating to mātauranga me ngā tikanga Māori and an advocate for Takatāpui.
-Tu identifies as Te Ira Tangata (or intersex) and is the current co-chair of Intersex Aotearoa.
+Tu identifies as Te Ira Tangata (or intersex) and is the current Chair of Intersex Aotearoa.

 Karah Mackie - Board member